jmsdnns/blag/content/history/wild-man-adams/index.md

 > "Tea must be universally renounced."<br>
 > – **John Adams**

-One of my favorite examples of Samuel's cancelling prowess is the way he started a trend of choosing coffee over tea.
+One of my favorite examples of Samuel's influence is the way he started a trend of choosing coffee over tea specifically because tea was only available from Britain.
 Cancelling tea, and anything else British, was so successful that it brought an already strained East India Company's colonial business to its knees.
 He would say anything to get people to stop drinking tea.
 He claimed several times that Britain got the tea from remote parts of China so it had weird bugs in it.
-He loved telling people _a cup of tea is paid for with a gallon of colonial blood_.
-He could say that because everyone knew about The Boston Massacre, after all.
-The amusing thing about this is that the US actually has favored coffee ever since.
+He loved telling people a cup of tea is paid for with a gallon of colonial blood, which he could say that because everyone knew about The Boston Massacre, after all.

 In 1773, Adams coordinated a refusal of tea across Boston, New York City, Philadelphia, and Charleston.
 The main event was, of course, the [Boston Tea Party](https://en.wikipedia.org/wiki/Boston_Tea_Party).
 All of the cities were able to force the tea back to England, but Boston was different.
 Samuel was from Boston and Governor Hutchinson was sick of his crap.
 Hutchinson would make sure the tea came into Boston and was sold.
 Soon after the ships were docked, Samuel & 100 Sons of Liberty sneaked aboard the three ships and made a ruckus as they threw 340+ chests of tea into the harbor.
 The East India Company was completely broke at the time, too!